IllustratedMan-code/TuringMachine/README.md

     },
 }
 T = turing.machine(states, debug=True)
+T.plot("state_diagram")
 T.test("11111011")
-T.plot("state_diagram")
+# will animate most recent test
 T.animate("usage.gif")
 ```

+I'll let the function of the above machine be an exercise for the reader.

 # GCD

-A common function one might want to implement is the greatest common denominator (GCD) function.
+A common function one might want to implement with a Turing machine is the greatest common denominator (GCD) function.

 This is the recursive python version: